typicalninja/google-sr/packages/google-that/README.md

 This will start the google-that process.

-## Related projects
+## Related projects 🥂

-* [google-sr](https://github.com/typicalninja/google-sr) - This project is a wrapper around google-sr
+* [google-sr](https://g-sr.vercel.app/google/sr) - Core project used in google-that
+* [google-sr-selectors](https://g-sr.vercel.app/google/selectors) - Selectors for google search results used by google-sr

 ## Disclaimer